YuzhuoMa97/SPAGxECCT/README.md

 Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you meet any problem.
 Suggestions or comments are also welcome.
 # SPAGxECCT introduction
-SPAGxECCT is a a G×E analysis framework, SPAGxECCT, which is applicable to a wide variety of complex traits with intricate structures (e.g. time-to-event trait and ordinal categorical trait), and powerful across different scenarios
+SPAGxECCT is a a G×E analysis framework which is applicable to a wide variety of complex traits with intricate structures (e.g. time-to-event and ordinal categorical, binary, quantitative, and longitudinal traits).